 - Keep an updated contact card of yourself and your business via i0s or android.
 Be sure to include company name, address, contact info, and all social media profile names so that people can follow you.
 After you have collected peoples business cards do a quick follow up email and include this complete contact card.
 Make it easy for them!
 Now you are in their phone and easy to find.

 - Use an email client such as MailChimp, MailerLite, ConvertKit, or ConstantContact to send newsletters and other types of email blasts to your clients.
 Many of these email clients are free until your list reaches a certain number of contacts.

 - Build your own contact list spreadsheet.
 Don’t depend on LinkedIn as many people do not keep their profiles up to date.
 Keep a running spreadsheet with all contact information of your clients including the company they work for, job title, phone number, email, work address, etc.

-- Add all new customers into your email list.
+- Add all new customers to your email list.
 This means every time you receive a new clients business card you need to manually add them to your email client so that they are on your mailing list.
-You also need to manually add them into your spreadsheet of clients.
+You also need to manually add them to your spreadsheet of clients.

-- Create regular content to send out to your email list such as a newsletter, announcements of upcoming events or collections that might becoming available, or perhaps promotions you may be running.
-And be sure that every single email that you send out is sharable via a social share button.
+- Create regular content to send out to your email list such as a newsletter, announcements of upcoming events or collections that might become available, or perhaps promotions you may be running.
+And be sure that every single email that you send out is shareable via a social share button.